AmhedVargas/crRNA_library/README.md

 **4b.
 CDS hamming:** For genes with no unique crRNA site (*i.e.* 0 off-targets) such as recent gene duplications, we selected crRNAs with low off-targets as calculated by the hamming distance (*i.e.* a metric that calculate similarity of sequences by determining how many base substitutions are required to go from one to the another) to other sites to the genome.

-**5. Stop:** crRNAs targeting the end of a genebody with homology arms adjacent to the beginning of the stop codo.n
+**5. Stop:** crRNAs targeting the end of a genebody with homology arms adjacent to the beginning of the stop codon.

 **6. lincRNA:** crRNAs targeting long no coding RNAs.